pemn/db_nearest_neighbor/README.md

 ![screenshot5](assets/screenshot2.png?raw=true)
 ## Parameters
  - db: structured data in one of the supported file formats: xlsx, csv, shp (ESRI Shape)
  - hid: (optional) the unique hole identifier.
-Samples with the same hid will not be matched.
+When used, samples with the same `hid` will not be considered neighbors.
  - lito: (optional) lithology or any other classificatory field.
-Only samples with the same lito will be matched.
+When used, only samples with the same `lito` will be considered neighbors.